jewettaij/visfd/doc/doc_filter_mrc.md

 The user must specify the name of the tomogram they wish to process using the "-in" argument:
 ```
-   -in SOURCE_FILE.mrc
+   -in SOURCE_FILE.rec
 ```
-(Note: files may also end in ".rec")
+(Note: Files may also end in ".mrc")

 Users must specify the name of the new tomogram (created by applying the filter to the original tomogram) using the "-out" argument:
 ```
-   -out DESTINATION_FILE.mrc
+   -out DESTINATION_FILE.rec
 ```